jnoortheen/django-utils-plus/README.md

 urlpatterns = ug.urlpatterns
 ```

-you could also do this if you aren't afraid of typing more letters.
+you could also do this if you aren't afraid of typing more.
 There is no need to define the urlpatterns variable
 separately
 ```python
 ### urls.py ###